-920 The laboratory technical staff supervise the various WOS using the Automation Manager and operating all necessary LDs.
-The technical staff perform the technical validation of the results on the Automation Manager, which then, sends these results back to the Order Filler.
+The laboratory technical staff supervises the various WOS using the Automation Manager and 955 operating all necessary LDs.
+The technical staff performs the technical validation of the results on the Automation Manager, which then, sends these results back to the Order Filler.

 Should a specimen be damaged or lost, the Automation Manager will suspend or cancel its Work Order until the replacement specimen arrives.
-This section also provides two use cases for QC testing.
+This section also provides two use cases for OC testing.